mark-torres10/personal_website/_ai_workflows/2025-12-14-where-to-start-with-ai.md

 (At the end of the day, your intuition for how these AI tools work and can be used is going to be one of your biggest differentiators for using AI.
 Having all these AI tools doesn't matter if you don't know how and when to use them, which ones are good/bad for certain things, etc.)

 (You also need to go through each part in order, or else:)

 - **Prompts → Tools:** Without prompt intuition, you can't evaluate if a tool's AI is actually good or just marketing.
 - **Tools → Automation:** Without validating a use case works, you'll automate something that doesn't deliver value.
 - **Automation → Vendors:** Without understanding your exact needs, you can't cut through vendor hype or negotiate effectively.

+### "Can't we just rush through these steps?"

+I get this question a lot.
+Clients want to skip ahead, especially if they're under pressure to show results quickly.
+"Can't we just spend a day on prompts and move to tools?" or "Why can't we evaluate vendors while we're learning prompts?"

+Here's why rushing backfires: The more you skip, the worse your outcomes get.
+Each stage builds intuition that the next stage requires.

+- **Prompts → Tools:** Without prompt intuition, you can't evaluate if a tool's AI is actually good or just marketing.
+- **Tools → Automation:** Without validating a use case works, you'll automate something that doesn't deliver value.
+- **Automation → Vendors:** Without understanding your exact needs, you can't cut through vendor hype or negotiate effectively.

+Go through these steps slowly and intentionally, documenting what works and what doesn't, keeping track of your learnings, iterating on your approach—is what builds intuition about AI tools.
+This isn't busywork; it's the foundation.

+At the end of the day, your intuition for how AI tools work and when to use them is going to be one of your biggest competitive advantages.
+Having access to all the AI tools in the world doesn't matter if you don't know which ones are good for certain tasks, which ones are overhyped, and how to evaluate new tools as they emerge.

 **Some things to consider after each part:**